 The batter is easy to make and contains a generous amount of Nutella.
 There is cocoa powder in the mix, but only enough to accent the chocolate in the Nutella and not so much that it overpowers the nutty flavor of the hazelnut spread itself.
-The Nutella in the batter is what helps to give these cupcakes a dense and brownie-like texture, although they are a bit cakier than most classic brownies recipes would be.
-I popped two whole raspberries inside of each cupcake before baking, giving them a nice pop of raspberry flavor to contrast with the chocolate and hazelnut when you take a bite.
+The Nutella in the batter is what helps to give these cupcakes a dense and brownie-like texture, although they are a bit cakier than most traditional brownies recipes would be.
+I put two whole raspberries inside of each cupcake before baking, giving them a nice pop of raspberry flavor to contrast with the chocolate and hazelnut when you take a bite.

 These cupcakes will keep well for a couple of days in an airtight container before serving.
 I prefer to add the Nutella “frosting” just before passing them out, especially if I am adding the freeze dried raspberries as decorations, just to keep the tops of the cupcakes from getting soggy while they wait.

-Nutella Cupcakes with Raspberries
+Nutella Raspberries Cupcakes

 1 1/4 cups all purpose flour